Cortalo/Cortalo.github.io/_posts/2023-06-02-engineering-mathematics-001.markdown

 (y')^2 + y = e^x \quad \text{ (degree of 2) }
 $$

+The degree of an ODE is the degree of the highest order derivative.

 ## Linear Differential Equation

 $$
 a_n(x) y^{(n)} + a_{n-1}(x)y^{(n-1)} + \dots + a_1(x)y' + a_0(x)y = f(x)
 $$

+All the derivaties are degree of 1.

 ## Solutions